We empower undocumented youth and fulfill their human right to education

 The Four Pillars of Our Work

-Based in Atlanta, Freedom University provides rigorous college preparation classes, college and scholarship application assistance, and social movement leadership training for undocumented students banned from equal access to public higher education in Georgia.
+Based in Atlanta, Freedom University is an award-winning human rights organization that provides rigorous college preparation classes, college and scholarship application assistance, and social movement leadership training for undocumented students banned from equal access to public higher education in Georgia.

 Screen Shot 2021-09-06 at 7.07.09 PM.png